 Some people say you can easily find a trekking company/guide once you arrive in Kathmandu and it will be cheaper.

 We say: You could waste a lot of time this way.
 During the trekking season, bus tickets and domestic flights are hard to come by, so you may face delays waiting for your ticket.
-AFT books the best available tickets well in advance, so you can plan ahead with confidence.
+We book the best available tickets well in advance, so you can plan ahead with confidence.